personofnorank/truemindconsulting/content/posts/embracing-wicked-problems.md

 2.Although it’s intuitive to sketch things this way, this goes beyond what can be modelled and simulated using the systems dynamics method based on stocks and flows — we start with natural world phenomena that can in principle be modelled but move quickly into social, economic and political phenomena that can’t as they occur through conscious human agency.
 If you thought the three body problem in physics was hard… this is orders of magnitude harder.In 1972 a thinktank called the [Club of Rome](https://www.clubofrome.org/) published a report by a group of MIT scientists called [Limits to Growth](https://www.clubofrome.org/publication/the-limits-to-growth/).
 This used a simplified but rigorous model of world population, technology, resource use and pollution to outline possible future trajectories based on possible policy decisions.
 It wasn’t a prediction so much as a description of how the world system works.
 They populated the model with real world data, set parameters for a number of possible scenarios and ran simulations (which was a big deal with the tech available at the time — today you can run them yourself [in a browser](https://insightmaker.com/insight/2pCL5ePy8wWgr4SN8BQ4DD/The-World3-Model-Classic-World-Simulation)).
 The models showed that the Business as Usual scenario — without reduction in resource usage and population — would lead to overshoot and collapse, in other words society would outstrip the ability of the earth to supply resources and absorb waste, leading to a sharp drop in population and welfare among other things.

 ![image](/uploads/wicked-5.png#layoutTextWidth)
-Simulation result from InsightMaker website (link in paragraph above)
+<figcaption>Simulation result from InsightMaker website (link in paragraph above)</figcaption>

 In 2020, researcher Gaya Herrington tested the model based on the 50 years’ worth of data since the book was published, and [concluded](https://dash.harvard.edu/handle/1/37364868) that we are on track for the “BAU2” scenario which allows for more resource extraction than the original authors had posited, and hence a longer period of growth followed by a collapse driven by pollution (the data were also consistent with the possibility that we can still rapidly innovate our way out of collapse, but other real-world experience makes that look unlikely).

 ![image](/uploads/wicked-6.png#layoutTextWidth)
-Gaya Herrington’s 2020 update showing fit of real-world data to various trajectories
+<figcaption>Gaya Herrington’s 2020 update showing fit of real-world data to various trajectories</figcaption>